 Factors that affect plastic mold durability include environment, materials, maintenance, molding conditions, and structure design.
 You can maintain injection molds to extend their lifespans by inspecting, maintaining, and coating the mold, as well as ensuring the mold operates under appropriate conditions.
 Using SPI classification will help with this.
 Be sure to avoid part defects including sink marks, surface delamination, flow lines, burn marks, and flashing, since these will damage or indicate damage of the mold.

-What Factors Affect Plastic Mold Durability?
+The Factors That Affect Plastic Mold Durability

 Factors that affect plastic mold durability include environment, materials, maintenance, molding conditions, and structure design.
 Injection mold tool life refers to the total number of molding cycles the mold can be subjected to before it fails.
 Failure here means any deformation that would affect the quality of the parts produced.